HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/dam_access_control.md

 A user that creates a root collection gets the Administrator role on the collection and so can do anything with that collection as indicated above.

-See the out of the box collections to understand how the default access works!
+See the [Out of the box access](#Out-of-the-box-access) section, to understand how the default access works for a collection.

 !!! note
     The Manager Role is not exposed in DAM UI currently.